m5c/EthereumGuide/ethereum-guide.md

 *More information on accounts [here](https://github.com/ethereum/go-ethereum/wiki/Managing-your-accounts).*

-Every intercation with a blockchain takes place on behalf of an account.
+Every interaction with a blockchain takes place on behalf of an account.
 So in order to do anything with your newly created blockchain you now need at least one account.
 **Hint:**
 By default all geth commands are bound to the default chain.
 This involves the creation of new accounts.
-You can override this behaviour by providing a path to your own chain.
+You can override this behavior by providing a path to your own chain.
 Use the ```--datadir /some/path/``` switch.
 You can also use relative paths.
-A good practive is to ```cd``` into your *ethereum base dir* and then only provide the name of your chain as parameter.
+A good practice is to ```cd``` into your *ethereum base dir* and then only provide the name of your chain as parameter.

 ### Querying